Kongsea/Ubuntu-memos/README.md

 - `ls | wc -l`
 - Or: `ls -al | wc -l`

+## 7. Mount a remote filesystem

+Mount a remote filesystem to local and use it like local drives:

+- `sshfs -p 2222 user@192.168.3.3:/remote_folder/ local_folder/`

 # Operations

 ## 1. login to a remote machine